CanonicalLtd/maas-docs/en/manage-kvm-pods.md

-Since 2.5, MAAS supports a more robust networking model with regard to KVM, provided you deploy KVM host pods with the "Use as a KVM pod host" checkbox ticked as discussed in the introduction.
+Since 2.5, MAAS supports a more robust networking model with regard to KVM, provided you deploy KVM host pods with the "Use as a KVM pod host" checkbox ticked as discussed in the introduction (or have installed KVM on a new or existing controller).

 ##### With interface constraints